Integrated Health Care

 For these various reasons, integrated health care has emerged as a model for more effective and efficient health care for mind and body.
 Integrated health care is gaining recognition in Texas as a viable way to improve people’s health by treating physical and behavioral illnesses together.
 The 81st Texas Legislature passed House Bill 2196 creating a statewide work group to make recommendations on integrating physical and behavioral health care in Texas.

-MHA is working to help advance integrated health care in Texas through the Texas Learning Community on Integrated Health Care and the Houston/Harris County Integrated Healthcare Workgroup for Serious and Chronic Illness.
+MHA of Greater Houston is working to help advance integrated health care in Texas through the Texas Learning Community on Integrated Health Care and the Houston/Harris County Integrated Healthcare Workgroup for Serious and Chronic Illness.
 We are also exploring other opportunities to continue to support the expansion of integrated health care locally and/or statewide.